catalyst/catalyst-toggle-switch/README.md

 ### Usage as a Module

-Import the module on each page that uses the component, then register the element:
+Import the module on each page that uses the component, then register the element.

+Note: you do not need to import the element's dependencies; the module will handle this for you.

 ```html
 <script type="module">